geofizx/Streaming-Naive-Bayes/code/Signal_Processing/README.md

 getPrimaryPeriods - method for automatically picking primary periods from multiple input series based on
                 collaboration between periodogram and auto-correlation function to tolerate long + short periodicities (See Vlachos, Yu, & Castelli, 2005).
 Also returns SNR for each resulting primary periods.

+getAutocorrelation - helper method to compute auto-correlation function for each 1-D series (lists) used in conjunction
+		        with power spectrum (getPeriodogram) to solve for optimal periodicity in time-series window

+getPeriodogram - helper method to compute periodogram of discrete function and return signal to noise, powers, and dominant periods.
+                Used in conjunction with ACF (getAutocorrelation) method to solve for signal periodicity.

+validateTime - helper method to validate/convert timestamps to ms since epoch from input timestamps.
+This library accepts
+                times in datetime string or millisecond since epoch float form.

+getRedundant - helper method for getPrimaryPeriods() to remove nearly redundant periods in periodicity array -
+		        i.e., periods within 1/2 minimum period of each other in series will resolve to their shared maximum.

 ####input####
     data_input (dictionary) - contains nested dictionaries with two high level keys: {"data" : {}, "time" :{}}